irdxe/Checkout-page/README.md

 # Checkout-page

-A checkout page built to practice semantic HTML and acessibility features (ARIA elements).
+A checkout page built to practice semantic HTML and accessibility features (ARIA elements).

 ## Demo